 This episode contains examples of:

 - Amusing Injuries: Downplayed.
-Homer's pain and injuury from falling down the gorge seems more serious than the way it would be treated on common contemporary cartoons or a Looney Tunes classic like Wile.
+Homer's pain and injuries from falling down the gorge seem more serious than the way it would be treated on common contemporary cartoons or a Looney Tunes classic like Wile.
 E. Coyote.
 But on the other hand, it's far from realistic or graphic, and most important of all, it doesn't go with an extreme level of painfulness, but rather, something exactly as painful as it can get while still being very funny.
 It definitely falls in the middle ground between realism vs. a pure slapstick.

 - Characterization Marches On: Dr. Hibbert, in his first appearance, is a stern and competent doctor, a far cry from the Cosby-esque scatterbrain he'd become.

 - Combat Pragmatist: During the wrestling match, Professor Werner von Brawn beans Rasputin on the head with a wrench he smuggled under his belt while the Russian's back is turned, knocking him out.
 The referee inexplicably permits this and declares him the winner, much to the outrage of the announcer and the audience.

 - Do Not Do This Cool Thing: In-universe.
 Bart still wants to jump the Springfield Gorge despite being confronted with the painful sight of many daredevils in the hospital.